 Support for identifying the user as the system for tasks that are not initiated by a human user

 User using Registry or Repository where the service provider wants to be assured that the user has been authenticated to a specific assurance level.
 This is not a case of not trusting the system, but recognition that the requester supports different levels of authentication.
-For example the system supports a proximity card as a form of authentication, as well as Smart-Card with PIN.
+For example, the system supports a proximity card as a form of authentication, as well as Smart-Card with PIN.
 This is not a replacement for ATNA access controls which give distributed access controls.

 User Identity with level of assurance of that identity is needed.